Introduction & Purpose

 Privacy and our website

 Please note given our website is linked to the internet, and the internet is inherently insecure, iDNA cannot provide any assurance regarding the secure transmission of information you communicate to us online.
 Similarly, we cannot guarantee that information you supply will not be intercepted during its transmission over the internet.
-Because of this, any information you send to us online is at your own risk.
+Because of this, any information you sent to us online is at your own risk.
 Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that the personal information we collect will not be disclosed in a manner that is inconsistent with this policy.

 Our Site may contain links to other websites operated by third parties.
 We do not have any control over those websites and we are not responsible for the protection and privacy of any personal information which you provide whilst visiting those websites.
 Those websites are not governed by this policy.